Written by Tory Waldron

 For businesses that want to stay competitive in the hiring market, it’s important to realize that these generations are not looking for the same employment perks that the boomers or gen X-ers were.
 Raised with technology – social media, texting, internet – millennials and gen Z-ers are more interconnected and socially active than any generation prior.
 From ice bucket challenges to local #metoo movement Facebook events, both generations are actively engaged in social issues across the world – and many aspire to join companies that possess their same values.
 In fact, a 2016 Cone Communications study revealed that 75% of millennials said they would take a pay cut to work for a socially responsible company.

-Shocking, and yet par for the course these days.
 With disastrous environmental reports circulating on a regular basis, it’s appealing for employees to be a part of a company that does its share in reducing (or eliminating) wasteful practices.
-Recycling, composting, ‘bike to work’ days, replacing plastic cafeteria utensils with re-usable metal, starting a garden, and implementing vegetarian or vegan food options are all great ways of reducing your company’s ecological footprint.
+Recycling, composting, ‘bike to work’ days, replacing plastic cafeteria utensils with re-usable metal, starting a garden, and implementing vegetarian or vegan food options are all socially-conscious ways of reducing your company’s ecological footprint.

 Most companies have a mission statement: something that defines the company’s purpose, function, advantages, goals, and philosophies.
 Many applicants will read a company’s mission statement as a way to learn about the company and what it represents.
 That’s why it’s the perfect place to align your company with its cause(s).
 Let applicants know that your organization is socially and environmentally responsible and dedicated to giving back.
 Maybe your organization supports the local community, or maybe it implements innovative environmentally “green” practices – no matter what it is, it’s important to be passionate, honest, and well-meaning.
 And be sure to back up your mission statement with proof, like case studies and white papers, to show that your company practices what it preaches.